xrtechnology/mcp-server-odoo/README.md

 A Model Context Protocol (MCP) server that provides AI assistants with secure access to Odoo ERP systems.
 This server acts as a bridge between AI tools and Odoo, enabling read and write operations on Odoo data while respecting the configured access controls.

+**Note**: This package is currently in development.
+The MCP protocol implementation is not yet complete.

 ## Features

+### Implemented
-- **Secure Authentication**: Supports both API key and username/password authentication
+- **Dual Authentication**: Supports both API key and username/password authentication
+- **Database Discovery**: Automatic database detection with intelligent selection
+- **XML-RPC Communication**: Full XML-RPC integration via MCP-specific endpoints
-- **Model Access Control**: Fine-grained control over which Odoo models are accessible
+- **Model Access Control**: Integration with Odoo MCP module for permission checking
-- **MCP Protocol Compliance**: Full implementation of the Model Context Protocol for AI integration
-- **Environment-Based Configuration**: Easy setup using environment variables
+- **Environment Configuration**: Easy setup using `.env` files
-- **Comprehensive Error Handling**: Clear error messages and proper error categorization
-- **Type-Safe Implementation**: Built with Python type hints for reliability
+- **Connection Management**: Robust connection handling with health checks
+- **Comprehensive Testing**: 89% test coverage with unit and integration tests

+### In Progress
+- **MCP Protocol Implementation**: FastMCP server implementation
+- **Resource URI Handling**: Support for odoo:// URI scheme
+- **Data Formatting**: Field-type specific formatting for AI consumption

 ## Prerequisites

 - Python 3.10 or higher
-- Access to an Odoo instance (16.0+ recommended)
+- Access to an Odoo instance (18.0+ recommended)
-- The Odoo MCP module installed on your Odoo server (see `mcp_server`)
+- The Odoo MCP module installed on your Odoo server (see `/odoo-apps/mcp_server`)
 - An API key generated in Odoo (Settings > Users > API Keys)

 ## Installation